Squawk Box Asia

 Squawk Box Asia (formerly Asia Squawk Box) is a television business news program on CNBC Asia, aired Monday through Friday from 7:00 a.m.-10:00 a.m.
 (Hong Kong/Singapore time).
-This programme is also aires globally - on CNBC World in the United States at the respective time (8:00 p.m. - 11:00 p.m.
+This programme also aires globally - on CNBC World in the United States at the respective time (8:00 p.m. - 11:00 p.m.
 Sunday through Thursday without daylight saving time, 7:00 p.m. - 10:00 p.m. with DST), and on CNBC Europe from 12:00 a.m.-3:00 a.m.

 Format

 Squawk Box Asia covers the opening of the Asian markets and is co-anchored by Martin Soong in Singapore and Chery Kang in Hong Kong.
 There is occasionally a guest host who joins in on the second and third hour of the programme.
 Regular contributors include Emily Tan (Hong Kong), Samantha Vadas (Singapore) and Eunice Yoon (China).
 Interviews with other analysts and C-level executives are also an essential part of the show.

+During the Christmas and new year period, the show is reduced in length, airing for two hours, and is the only live programme aired by CNBC Asia over this period.